 Plants growing in pots will probably be in the annuals or outdoor tropical plants section, or mixed in with the shade plants.

-Most of the time, you can find dormant caladium tubers for sale with the other tropical summer bulbs (like canna lilies, dahlias and elephant ears).
-Of course, you can always buy caladium bulbs online year round too.
+Most of the time, you can find dormant caladium tubers for sale with the other tropical summer bulbs.
+Of course, you can always buy them online year round too.

-Growing caladiums from bulbs is fun and addicting!
-Now that you know how to save caladium bulbs over winter, you can keep your favorite varieties year after year.
+Now that you know how to save caladiums over winter, you can keep your favorite varieties year after year.
 Plus, once you get the hang of overwintering caladiums, you won’t have to feel guilty buying new plants every year.

 More Posts About Overwintering Plants